 · Campaigning, petitioning, leafleting, interviewing, survey-taking, soliciting or sales conducted on the Library grounds must be approved in advance by the Library Director.

-· Library visitors must wear appropriate clothing and footwear.
+· Library visitors must wear appropriate clothing.
 Clothing should be properly buttoned and zipped in order to cover body parts.

 · Library users are prohibited from using the library card of another person to check out books, access computers or use any other Library service.

 · Children are welcomed at the Library, but for their safety, all children under the age of 8

 years must be accompanied in the Library by an adult who directly supervises the child during his/her visit.

 · Children and adults who visit the Library are responsible for picking up books and other materials, toys, games and puzzles that they have used during their visit.

 · The Children’s Area of the Library is for use by children and families.
 Persons over 14 years of age, who are not accompanied by a child or children should limit the time spent in this area of the Library to that time needed to locate materials, do research using youth materials, contact a staff member or observe a specific program.

 · Children are encouraged to attend age appropriate programs and general programs that have been developed for children of all ages and families.